Go On a Birding Family Adventure in the Adirondacks

 A walk through the boreal forests of the Adirondack Parks places you in the midst of an avian symphony – a grouse plays the low notes, drumming on a log, and the warblers carry the melody.

 But spotting individual warblers is no easy feat.
-On a spring walk along trails at the Adirondack Park Visitor Interpretive Center in Paul Smiths, our warbler tally included: a Wood Warbler, a Magnolia Warbler, a Black Throated Blue Warbler, a Palm Warbler.
+On a spring walk along trails at the Paul Smith’s College Visitor Interpretive Center, our warbler tally included: a Wood Warbler, a Magnolia Warbler, a Black-Throated Blue Warbler, and a Palm Warbler.
 Identifying these individual warblers, or even the distinctive drumming of the grouse, would have been impossible without our guide, expert naturalist and field ornithologist, Alan Belford.

-We met Alan Belford at the Paul Smiths VIC early one morning, having previously arranged this birding adventure through the Concierge & Guest Experience Program at High Peaks Resort (see related article on our Adirondack Family Adventure.)
+We met Alan Belford at the Paul Smiths VIC early one morning, having previously arranged this birding adventure through the Concierge & Guest Experience Program at High Peaks Resort.

 Learning about the birds and plants in the Adirondacks was interesting, but even better, for a little while, we stopped talking and just listened to nature.